Homo antecessor: Technology

 H. antecessor was producing simple stone tools at Gran Dolina.
 This industry is found elsewhere in Early Pleistocene Spain—notably in Barranc de la Boella and the nearby Galería—distinguished by the preparation and sharpening of cores before flaking, the presence of (crude) bifaces, and some degree of standardisation of tool types.
 This bears some resemblance to the much more complex Acheulean industry, characteristic of African and later European sites.
 The earliest evidence of typical Acheulean toolsets comes from Africa 1.75 million years ago, but the typical Acheulean toolset pops up in Western Europe nearly a million years later.
 It is debated if these early European sites evolved into the European Acheulean industry independently from African counterparts, or if the Acheulean was brought up from Africa and diffused across Europe.
-In 2020 French anthropologist Marie-Hélène Moncel argued the appearance of typical Achuelean bifaces 700,000 years ago in Europe was too sudden to be the result of completely independent evolution from local technologies, so there must have been influence from Africa.
+In 2020 French anthropologist Marie-Hélène Moncel argued the appearance of typical Acheulean bifaces 700,000 years ago in Europe was too sudden to be the result of completely independent evolution from local technologies, so there must have been influence from Africa.
 Wearing on the TD6 stone tools is consistent with repeated abrasion against flesh, so they were probably used as butchering implements.